dansmyers/ProgrammingWithAI/Activities/6-Setup_Claude_Code.md

 Let's get into a folder where we can work on this activity.
 I recommend *exiting Claude Code* to run your terminal commands. **Press CTRL+c *twice* to exit Claude Code**.
 You're now back in the regular terminal.

-Start by making a directory for this unit by running `mkdir` prefixed with `!`.
+Start by making a directory for this unit by running `mkdir`:
 ```
 mkdir 2-Claude_Code_Intro
 ```